 About Dara, LPCC

-Ready to start feeling emotionally safe and secure in your relationships?
+Want to start feeling emotionally safer and more secure in your relationships?

-I help individuals, couples, and families change to have more understanding, acceptance, and happiness
+I help individuals, couples, and families change to achieve greater understanding, acceptance, nurturing, and happiness.

 let me be the first to tell you: